CarlosLopezElorduy1250/AMMM_project/README.md

 Dependencies can be conveniently installed with the [Conda][conda] package manager.
 We recommend that you install [Miniconda][miniconda-installation] for your system.
 Be sure to select Python 3 option.
-The workflow was built and tested with `... include conda/miniconda version`.
+The workflow was built and tested with `conda 4.8.5`.

 After installing conda or miniconda, install the remaining dependencies with: